miaogen123/daily-coding/effective-modern-cpp/chapter1 deducing type.md

 ### 读Chapter1的随笔
 #### Item 1  template  type deduce
--   reference  is discarded during .
+-   reference  is discarded during deduce.
--   it's normal when Paramtype is pointer or reference
--   Universal reference means rvalue reference .
+-   Universal reference means rvalue reference with type deduce.
     -   **lvalue is deduced as lvalue reference .**
     -   rvalue  is still a rvalue reference .
 -   ParamType is neither pointer nor reference , namely by value.